Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Create a character</b></summary>
 A character starts with 0 in all of 4 main attributes.
-This can change with the choice of Traits, Background and Class.

 A character also starts with 6 <b>Hit Points</b> (or <b>HP</b>), 10 <b>Inventory</b> slots and 10 <b>Mind</b> slots.